 In the warehouse and logistics industries, productivity is king.
-Every step of every process can be broken down and measured to ensure that the client is getting the most for their investment, the customer is happy with the products they receive and the warehouse staff are reaching their maximum potential.
+Every step of every process can be broken down and measured to ensure that the client is getting the most for their investment, the customer is happy with the products they receive and the warehouse staff are reaching their maximum potential because they use a warehouse cart with portable power.

 At least, all these factors should be measureable and regularly checked.
 In the increasingly analytical, technical world of today, any company not hitting all cylinders will soon be left behind for a more efficient alternative.